The History of Aswan

 -A Nile Felucca to Kitchener’s Island: is the home to the most spectacular gardens in the world.
 It’s considered to be Aswan’s second major island that was given as a gift to king Kitchener for his efforts in the Sudan Campaign.

-Also, you can visit Aswan with another destination in Egypt through our Egypt tour packages, check it and choose your dream vacation in the land of pharaohs.
+There are other gorgeous activities to do through our Aswan day tours.
+Also, you can visit Aswan with another best destination in Egypt through our Egypt vacation packages, check it and choose your dream vacation in the land of pharaohs.